hreskiv/mikr/README.md

 | `SYSLOG_RETENTION_DAYS` | No | `7` | Drop log rows older than this many days |
 | `SYSLOG_MAX_ROWS_PER_DEVICE` | No | `10000` | Global per-device row cap (overridable per device in the UI) |

-**Important:** `ENCRYPTION_KEY` must be exactly 64 hex characters.
-Device passwords are encrypted with this key — if changed, existing passwords won't decrypt.
+**Important:** If you rely on auto-generated secrets, **back up `data/.secrets.json`** alongside the SQLite database.
+Losing it invalidates all sessions and makes stored device passwords unrecoverable. `ENCRYPTION_KEY` must be exactly 64 hex characters — if changed after devices are added, existing encrypted passwords won't decrypt.

 ## Connection Methods